Give notice of a marriage/civil partnership

 A foreign national is an EEA national without EUSS settled status, EUSS pre- settled or pending application to the EUSS OR any other person from any other country.

-You need to give a minimum of 28 days notice of your marriage or civil partnership and must prove you have lived in the district for a minimum of seven full days before attending your appointment.
+You need to give a minimum of 28 clear days notice of your marriage or civil partnership and must prove you have lived in the district for a minimum of 7 clear days before attending your appointment.

 If you do not usually live in England or Wales you must reside here for 7 clear days before the date of notice.
 The date you arrive, and the date of your appointment do not count as part of the clear seven days.